miguellopes46/Three-tier-Programming-with-ORM---EJB-JPA-JEE/README.md

 Project (for evaluation) ----

-Grade of 77% on this Assignment
+Grade of 77% on this Assignment----
 17,18,19 aren't done.